chuanqisun/htmaa-2025/src/posts/final-project/index.md

 After the conceptual exploration from week 1, I switched focus to the electronics.
 I hope the electronics design can help inform the exterior of the system.

-I started off with off-the-shelf components and iterated the idea to build more from sractch.
+I started off with off-the-shelf components and iterated the idea to build more from scratch.

 ## Proof of concept with off-the-shelf components